Bridgerton: Casting

 In April 2022, Bailey and Ashley were confirmed to return for the third season as Viscount and Viscountess Bridgerton, exploring their married life and duties as heads of the eponymous family.
 The following month, Hannah Dodd was cast to replace Ruby Stokes as Francesca Bridgerton for the third season.
 Stokes exited the show due to scheduling conflicts with Lockwood & Co.
 In August 2022, Chandran reported that she would not reprise her role as Edwina for the season.
 In July 2022, Daniel Francis, Sam Phillips, and James Phoon were cast in undisclosed capacities for the third season.
 In October 2022, Hannah New joined the cast as Lady Tilley Arnold.
 In January 2023, Dynevor confirmed she would not appear in the third season, but remained open to returning "in the future".

 In May 2024, Coughlan and Newton were confirmed to be returning for the fourth season.
 In August 2024, Yerin Ha was cast as Sophie Baek (known as Sophie Beckett in the novel) while Bailey confirmed his return for the fourth season, but that he would be filming for only "a few weeks".
 In September 2024, Katie Leung, Isabella Wei and Michelle Mao joined as Araminta, Rosamund, and Posy, while Hugh Sachs and Emma Naomi have been upgraded to series regulars.
 In October 2024, Ashley confirmed that she would be returning for the season, later confirmed to be in an additional cast role as opposed to series regular in the previous two seasons.
 In January 2025, Dynevor revealed that she had not yet been asked to return for an appearance in the fourth season.
+Upon casting, Yerin Ha made a playlist on Spotify to prepare for the role which included the song “Into My Heart” by Lee So-ra as well as songs by Benjamin Clementine and Billie Eilish.

+In April 2026, Tega Alexander, Jacqueline Boatswain and Gemma Knight joined the cast of season five as Christopher Anderson, Helen Stirling and Lady Elizabeth Ashworth.
+In that same month, Coughlan confirmed that she would be returning to the fifth season, but that she "won't be in it very much", while Naomi and Sachs were confirmed to be returning as well.
+In May 2026, Julia Quinn reported that Thompson would be returning to the fifth season.
+In September 2026, Ashley confirmed that both she and Bailey would also be returning.
+As filming on the fifth season commenced, Phoebe Dynevor confirmed that she had still not received a call to return to the series.